parmaja/p-sard/README.md

 It is a script language not programming language.

-The idea behind it, it is not use any of reserved word only sign, only objects there is no "void" or "function" or "procedure"
+The idea behind it, it is not use any of reserved word only signs, only objects there is no "void", "function" or "procedure"

 When i finish it it will be clear than i can explain it.